 The Concentration in Communication Studies has four areas of emphasis that students can choose to pursue: Public Relations, Interpersonal/Organizational Communication, Intercultural Communication, and Journalism.
 In addition to the four emphases, two opportunities also exist in the communication studies concentration.
 The first is the Forensics program which competes nationally in speech and debate competitions.
 Second, students may choose to write for the student newspaper.

-The Department of Communication is a participant in the National Communication Association's Lambda Pi Eta student honor society, National Religious Broadcasters, the Council of Christian Colleges and Universities, the L.A.
-Film Studies Center, and the Washington Journalism Center in Washington, D.C.
-The latter two programs allow students to live in residence for a semester, take classes, and actively participate with professionals through internships.
+The Department of Communication is a participant in the National Communication Association's Lambda Pi Eta student honor society, National Religious Broadcasters, the Council of Christian Colleges and Universities and the L.A.
+Film Studies Center.
+The latter program allows students to live in residence for a semester, take classes, and actively participate with professionals through internships.